Til7701/request-sink/README.md

 To build the project, you need the following:

 - Java 24 or newer in your PATH or JAVA_HOME
-- on Linux you need to have `dpkg` and some other tools installed.
+- on Linux, you need to have `dpkg` and some other tools installed.
 JLink and JPackage will tell you if something is missing.
 - on Windows, you need to have WiX Toolset installed (https://wixtoolset.org/)